- Attractions in retail settings: a research report

 COP26: The actions of our industry

-COP26 is being dubbed “the world’s best last chance to get runaway climate change under control” and the 26th edition, hosted in Glasgow this October, will set the precedent for organisations and individuals worldwide in the battle against climate change.
+COP26 was dubbed “the world’s best last chance to get runaway climate change under control” and the 26th edition, hosted in Glasgow this last year, set the precedent for organisations and individuals worldwide in the battle against climate change.

 Each COP has its own set of goals, and we’ve been positively amazing by the visitor attraction sector’s contribution to achieving these goals even before they were officially announced: